moorthyannadurai/AzureDNSPrivateResolver/index.md

 ![DPR Architecture](https://github.com/moorthyannadurai/AzureDNSPrivateResolver/blob/gh-pages/DPR%202.jpg)

 - One of the VMs (VM 1) queries a DNS record.
-- Since Azure Provided DNS is configured on the spoke VNets, any DNS queries from the spokes will be directed to Azure DNS Azure Private DNS is contacted if a query is made for name resolution Else, Azure DNS connects to Azure DNS Private Resolver to check for DNS Forwarding Rules associated with spoke 1 vnet.
+- Since Azure Provided DNS is configured on the spoke VNets, any DNS queries from the spokes will be directed to Azure Public DNS
+          Azure Private DNS is contacted if a query is made for name resolution Else, Azure DNS connects to Azure DNS Private Resolver to check for DNS Forwarding Rules associated with spoke 1 vnet.
                 If yes, the DNS query is scanned through DNS Forwarding Rules for a matching record, then it is forwarded (via Outbound Endpoint) to the IP address stated as part of the matching rule for DNS resolution.